wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-glossary.rst

             - Ex.
 A drivetrain system might have the states :math:`\begin{bmatrix}x \\ y \\ \theta \end{bmatrix}` to describe it's position on the field.
             - Ex.
 An elevator system might have the states :math:`\begin{bmatrix}position \\ velocity \end{bmatrix}` to describe its current height and velocity.

-        A :term:`system`\s state is often represented by the variable :math:`\mathbf{x}`, a column vector with one entry per :term:`state`.
+        A :term:`system's <system>` state is often represented by the variable :math:`\mathbf{x}`, a column vector with one entry per :term:`state`.

     System Identification
-        The process of capturing a :term:`system`\s :term:`dynamics` in a mathematical model using measured data.
+        The process of capturing a :term:`systems <system>` :term:`dynamics` in a mathematical model using measured data.
 The characterization toolsuite uses system identification to find kS, kV and kA terms.

     Observer
         In control theory, a system that provides an estimate of the internal :term:`state` of a given real :term:`system` from measurements of the :term:`input` and :term:`output` of the real :term:`system`.
 WPILib includes a Kalman Filter class for observing linear systems, and ExtendedKalmanFilter and UnscentedKalmanFilter classes for nonlinear systems.